tscholze/dotnet-iot-homebear-rainbow/README.md

 - Due to the narrowness of the temperature sensor the the Pi's CPU, it meassures more heat as actual value should be
 - App gets randomly terminated.

+## Ideas for the future

+- Connect to Azure IoT Hub
+- Rework as background process
+- XAML UI to control the Rainbow HAT

 ## Contributing